seifferth/ttm/readme.md

 split into a number of smaller documents and assigned an id that contains the filename and an index within that file. `ttm embed` may take more than one embedding method as its argument.
-If multiple embeddings are specified (e. g. `ttm embed doc2vec bert`), these embeddings are concatenated.
+If multiple embeddings are specified (e. g. `ttm embed doc2vec sbert`), these embeddings are concatenated.

 In addition to the steps described above, there is a `ttm eval` step that can be used to calculate a number of evaluation metrics for one or more